MIT-SPARK/Hydra-ROS/README.md

 ### Getting started

-Hydra has been tested on Ubuntu 20.04 and ROS Noetic.
-See [here](https://github.com/MIT-SPARK/Hydra?tab=readme-ov-file#installation-and-running) to get started with Hydra.
+Hydra has been tested on Ubuntu 22.04 and ROS2 Iron.
+See [here](doc/ros2_setup.md) to get started with Hydra and ROS2.

 ### Running Hydra

 See our documentation [here](doc/quickstart.md).

+### Design Information

+We maintain information on the ROS2 interfaces that Hydra uses [here](doc/hydra_ros_interfaces.md) that may be useful if you are trying to understand how to use Hydra with a new dataset.

 ### Filing Issues